Adsmurai/tracking-js-plugin/README.md

   * `adsmurai-tracking.lite.min.js` - This version assumes that the
      FingerprintJS2 library is previously loaded, if not then it dynamically inserts the script into the DOM.

-## Available event triggers

-  * `adsmurai_tracking.registerPageViewEvent`: This event is automatically
-    triggered on every page load. **Don't trigger it on your own.** It must be triggered one single time per page view.

-  * `adsmurai_tracking.registerGalleryViewEvent`: This event can be manually triggered each time a gallery is loaded.